 Fortunately, parental concerns are somewhat universal after all, and with the right preparation AND with the help of this post, you should be able to quell their worries and eventually make them more accepting of your decision.
 Besides… if I had managed to make my ‘strict’ parents let me go, then for sure, YOU could too!

-I bet that at one point in your life you did a business presentation for work, and/or a thesis defense for school.
-Well guess what… that knowledge and experience can be put into good use on how to convince your parents to let you travel the world!
+I bet that at one point in your life you did a business presentation for work or a thesis defense for school.
+Well, guess what… that knowledge and experience can be put into good use on how to convince parents to let you travel the world!

 » BUILD TRUST AND MOMENTUM.
-Have you been to trips lately where you got trashed or have put yourself in harm’s way?
-If your answer is a big fat ‘yes‘ to this question, it might be a good idea to let some time pass until you regain enough trust from your parents again.
+Have you been on trips lately where you got trashed or have put yourself in harm’s way?
+If your answer is a big fat ‘yes‘ to this question, it might be a good idea to let some time pass — yes even weeks if you have to — until you regain enough trust from your parents again.
 Also, if you have never traveled by yourself before, I advise that you try to arrange solo trips to nearby places first in order to slowly ease your parents into the idea that you can travel alone (AND to also ease yourself into this experience as well).

-So try and make it sound like you ARE going at all costs, and that you are doing this conversation with them simply because you want them to know everything about what you’re planning to do and why you’re doing it… and because you respect them and seek their ‘blessing’.
+So try and make it sound like you ARE going at all costs, and that you are doing this conversation with them simply because you want them to know everything about what you’re planning to do and why you’re doing it because you respect them.